-Mahavir Kmina will provide prostheses to 40 low income kids and young Colombian limb amputees, giving them the opportunity to start again.
+Mahavir Kmina will provide artificial limbs to 40 low income kids and young Colombian amputees, giving them the opportunity to walk again.

-Mahavir Kmina helps lower limb amputees through medical consultation, production and fitting of the artificial limb, physical therapy and psychological support.
-Thanks to Mahavir Kmina, an affected child or youth by lower limb amputation can have more opportunities to go back to school, college, and work, and participate in recreational activities and be an active part of their communities
+Mahavir Kmina helps children and youth with medical consultation, production and fitting of the artificial limb, physical therapy and psychological support.
+Thanks to Mahavir Kmina, an affected child or youth can reach his or her full potencial,accesing more opportunities, going back to school, attend college, find work, participate in recreational activities and be an active part of their communities

 Makavir Kmina provides prostheses to 250 amputees per year.
 This project will provide in a one-year period, prostheses to 20 children and youth between 1 and 25 years old who have suffered lower limb amputation allowing them to become independent in their daily life activities.
 This is important because they will have the opportunity to return to school, college or work, thus improving their living conditions and those of the people around them.